 - Institutions like prisons and mental hospitals may be a person’s first exposure 12 step recovery as an alternative to their current lifestyle.

-- Our families may view our addiction as a problem, and want us to go to drug rehab because they care.
+- Families may view a loved one’s addiction as a problem, and want them to go to AA or NA because they care.

 - Simply quitting could be dangerous as physical dependence has become so ingrained that the body will die without the substance, many seek medical help, many find themselves in a 12 step meeting.

 - A sober living house